Eoinmark/Python-Projects/README.md

 # Python-Projects - John Mark Lappay
 This repository is a compilation of my academic and personal projects accomplished using Python.
-The most common libraries used in these projects include NumPy, Pandas, and Matplotlib.
+The most common libraries used in these projects include NumPy, Pandas, Scipy, and Matplotlib.

 I can be contacted through:
 * LinkedIn: https://www.linkedin.com/in/jmj-lappay/